danvaneijck/inj-sniper/README.md

-# astro-sniper
+# injective-sniper
-inj-astro-sniper
+inj-sniper

-discord bot to monitor for new pools on astroport injective mainnet
+discord bot to monitor for new pools on injective mainnet. astroport and dojoswap

 `nvm use 20`
-`node ./snipe.js`
+`node ./main.js`